lnis-uofu/OpenFPGA/docs/source/openfpga_shell/openfpga_commands.rst

   Apply fix-up to Look-Up Table truth tables based on packing results

-  .. note:: This command may be deprecated in future when merged to VPR upstream
+  .. warning:: This command may be deprecated in future when it is merged to VPR upstream

   - ``--verbose`` Show verbose log

 .. option:: build_fabric

   Build the module graph.
-This is a must-run command before launching FPGA-Verilog, FPGA-Bitstream, FPGA-SDC and FPGA-SPICE

   - ``--compress_routing`` Enable compression on routing architecture modules.
 Strongly recommend this as it will minimize the number of routing modules to be outputted.
 It can reduce the netlist size significantly.

   - ``--duplicate_grid_pin`` Enable pin duplication on grid modules.
 This is optional unless ultra-dense layout generation is needed

   - ``--verbose`` Show verbose log

+  .. note:: This is a must-run command before launching FPGA-Verilog, FPGA-Bitstream, FPGA-SDC and FPGA-SPICE

 FPGA-Bitstream
 ~~~~~~~~~~~~~~